RetroDECK/ES-DE/THEMES-DEV.md

     - Sets the number of items below the center position (the currently selected item) when the `type` property has been set to "horizontal_wheel" or "vertical_wheel".
 By setting this property and `itemsBeforeCenter` to different values an asymmetric wheel can be configured.
 Combine with `itemRotation` to control how many entries to display in the carousel.
     - Minimum value is `0` and maximum value is `20`
     - Default is `8`
+* `itemStacking` - type: STRING
+    - Controls how to stack overlapping items when `type` has been set to "horizontal" or "vertical".
+It has no effect on wheel carousels or when items do not overlap.
+When set to `centered` the selected item will be raised and items further from the selected item (to the left/right or above/below depending on the carousel orientation) will be progressively rendered lower than the items closer to the center.
+If set to `ascending` then items will be rendered progressively higher from left to right or from top to bottom depending on the carousel orientation.
+If set to `descending` the opposite takes place with items being progressively rendered lower from left to right or top to bottom depending on the carousel orientation.
+Finally `ascendingRaised` and `descendingRaised` work identically to `ascending` and `descending` with the only difference that the currently selected item will be raised above the other items.
+    - Valid values are `centered`, `ascending`, `ascendingRaised`, `descending` or `descendingRaised`
+    - Default is `centered`
 * `itemSize` - type: NORMALIZED_PAIR
     - Size of the item prior to multiplication by the `itemScale` value, i.e. the size of all unselected items.
 Both axes need to be defined.
     - Minimum value per axis is `0.05` and maximum value per axis is `1`